Meet the staff members and volunteer leaders who are spearheading the development of this ambitious, 3,000-mile linear park.

 Dr. J. Herman Blake, Executive Director Gullah Geechee Cultural Heritage Corridor, St. Johns Island, SC

-Nathan Burrell, Manager James River Park System, VA
+Nathan Burrell, Facilities Maintenance Manager, James River Park System, VA

 Lori Bush, Mayor Pro Tem Cary, NC